Looking for Thai recipes? Want to make the best Thai green curry? Try our ideas and twists here.

 Make your own sweet Thai basil smash cocktail, invented by the folk at Rosa's Thai cafe in London.
 All you need is an egg white, lemon juice, Thai basil, sugar syrup and a lot of booze.

-Thai fishcakes make brilliant party food or a dinner party starter as you can fry them in advance and keep warm in the oven.
-The easy cucumber pickle adds an authentic Southeast Asian touch.
+Thai fishcakes make a brilliant snack or starter as you can fry them in advance and keep warm in the oven.
+The easy cucumber pickle adds an extra Thai-style touch.